Proxihox/Networks_Hackathon/README.md

 - First fetches the metadata file from the http server,
 - Follows the same algorithtm while taking even chunks from tcp and odd from http

+## Improvements made

+- Added threading so that sends to http server, tcp server parallelly
+- Was creating temporary files in disk for sending to http server, removed this to reduce disk i/o (increase performance)

+## Scope for improvement

+- Add encryption to both servers